AtmolanderMimi/basm/book/src/built-in-instructions.md

 Noticed how I needed to actually include a newline character in the source file for the string to contain it?
-This is because basm does not contain escapeable characters like `\n` as of now.
+This is because basm does not contain escapable characters like `\n` as of now.
 *It also means that you can't write a string containing `"` (or a character literal with `'`).
 That's because the lexer, in the state it currently is, would freak out if I ever tried to implement escaped characters.